hyperledger/toc/project-reports/0000-annual-review-template.md

 </mark>

 # Maintainer Diversity
 <mark>_How many maintainers do you have, and which organisations are they from?
-(Feel free to link to an existing [MAINTAINERS file](../guidelines/MAINTAINERS-guidelines.md) if appropriate.)_
+How has the maintainers and diversity of your maintainers changed in the past year?
+Has the number of active maintainers increased/decreased?
+Has the diversity of maintainers increased/decreased?
+Please include a link to your existing [MAINTAINERS file](../guidelines/MAINTAINERS-guidelines.md) and the MAINTAINERS file from last year (if appropriate).
+This is a good opportunity to ensure that your MAINTAINERS file is up to date and to retire any maintainers._
 </mark>

 # Project Adoption